 configuration.audit — HTTP Logging Interceptor

 The class AuditLoggingInterceptor.java is responsible for intercepting HTTP requests for logging and auditing purposes.
 It extends Spring’s interceptor mechanism to log incoming request details before they reach the controller layer.
-This is particularly useful for tracing API usage, detecting anomalies, and debugging client-server interactions.
 Its inclusion strengthens observability across the application and can support compliance and security auditing in production environments.

 configuration.security — Spring Security and TLS Configuration

 The root of the security package contains two core classes: OpenSSLConfig.java and SecurityConfig.java.
-OpenSSLConfig is responsible for loading the TLS keystore and ensuring that HTTPS is used for all communication.
+The OpenSSLConfig class is responsible for loading the TLS keystore and ensuring that HTTPS is used for all communication.
 It integrates with the application’s TLS certificate setup to secure network traffic.
 SecurityConfig.java configures Spring Security, defining which endpoints require authentication, the use of JWT-based stateless sessions, and how filters are applied in the request chain.
 It specifies protected routes, CORS settings, and disables CSRF (appropriate for token-based authentication), thus forming the foundation of the application’s access control model.

 configuration.security.jwt — JWT Filter and Service